General RLI Questions

 What happens when a class is cancelled?

-RLI may at times cancel a course if there are not enough pre-registrations or Discussion Leaders available, or other extenuating circumstances .
+RLI may at times cancel a course if there are not enough pre-registrations or Discussion Leaders available, or other extenuating circumstances.
 If this should happen, everyone will be notified in time to re-schedule the course.
-In the event a student should cancel a course, you must do so at least ten days prior to the class you had requested to be entitled to a refund or credit toward another class.
+In the event a student should cancel a course, you must do so at least ten days prior to the class you had requested to be entitled to a refund.
 Refunds within the 10 day period before a class will be considered on a case by case basis due to materials and meals already being purchased.

 What is the cost, and who should attend?

-The Rotary Leadership Institute (RLI) is a multi-district, grassroots leadership development program of member districts organized into regional divisions in various parts of the world.
+The RLI is a multi-Rotary District, grassroots leadership development program of member districts organized into regional divisions in various parts of the world.
 It is not an official program of Rotary International and is not under its control.
-The RLI seeks to have Rotary Clubs in member districts identify those Rotarians who seem to have the POTENTIAL for future club leadership (not necessarily as club presidents) and provide those so identified with a quality education in Rotary knowledge and leadership skills for voluntary organizations.
-For more information, please visit http://www.rotaryleadershipinstitute.org/What is the Rotary Leadership Institute?
+The RLI seeks to have Rotary/Rotaract Clubs in member districts identify those Rotarians and Rotaractors who seem to have the POTENTIAL for future club leadership (not necessarily as club presidents) and provide those so identified with a quality education in Rotary knowledge and leadership skills for voluntary organizations.

 What Time Do The Sessions Begin?

-Unless otherwise noted on the calendar or registration page for the event, REGISTRATION AND BREAKFAST BEGIN AT 7:30 A.M.
-AND TRAINING SESSIONS START AT 8:00 A.M.
-BREAKFAST AND LUNCH ARE INCLUDED AS PART OF YOUR REGISTRATION FEE.
-SESSIONS END AT 3:30 P.M.
+Unless otherwise noted on the calendar or registration page for the event, REGISTRATION AND CONTINENTAL BREAKFAST BEGIN AT 8:00 A.M.
+AND TRAINING SESSIONS START AT 8:30 A.M.
+CONTINENTAL BREAKFAST AND LUNCH ARE INCLUDED AS PART OF YOUR REGISTRATION FEE (meals only provided for onsite courses).
+SESSIONS END AT 4:00 P.M.